Becoming a Substitute Teacher in California

 Step 1: Have a bachelor’s degree

-To become a substitute teacher in California, on your first step you’ll need to have obtained a bachelor’s degree and be able to provide unofficial transcripts.
+To become a substitute teacher in California, your first step is to obtain a bachelor’s degree from a regionally accredited institution and provide official transcripts.

 Step 2: Take a TB test

-In order to become a substitute teacher, Schools in California require a tuberculosis test (TB test) to ensure you’re healthy.
-Working with an agency, it is required to be dated within 60 days of your interview.
+To become a substitute teacher, schools in CA require a tuberculosis test (TB test) to ensure you’re healthy.
+When working with an agency, the test is required to be dated within 60 days of your interview.
 You can either take a TB test or obtain a TB assessment test.
 You’ll submit the results to Scoot.

 TB SKIN TEST (PPD)

 With the TB test, the physician pricks the skin on your forearm with tuberculin.
 Don’t worry the needle doesn’t draw blood and it’s pretty painless!

 You’ll return between 24-48 hours to have the doctor check your forearm. *Note: It’s important you do it in that timeframe, or the whole process has to start again!*

 A small bump forms and the doctor accesses it to determine if you have passed.
 If the bump is less than 5mm diameter, you’ve passed.